 What is a Studentship?

-As part of our continued collaboration, up to three additional joint awards are available with the British Heart Foundation (BHF), with a value of £30k (non-FEC) per annum for three years.
-Applications for the NC3Rs-BHF awards should seek to achieve 3Rs impact in the field of cardiovascular research.
-These awards are subject to joint NC3Rs-BHF terms and conditions.
+As part of our continued collaboration, up to two additional three-year joint awards with values of £100k (non-FEC), are available with the British Heart Foundation (BHF).
+Applications centred on reduction, replacement and/or refinement are within remit for the NC3Rs-BHF awards and should seek to achieve 3Rs impact in the field of cardiovascular research.

 Prospective PhD students